KH20/GuessTheYear/README.md

 ## Known Bugs
 * The application can sometimes fail if the scraped data isn't returned correctly.
 [FIXED - Data is now local]
 * Single Player mode has no option to submit a guessed year with feedback.
 [FIXED - User will be shown a win banner when correct]
 * The event clues need to be randomised rather than start from the events of January, and end in at December.
+[POSSIBLY FIXED.
+Events appear to be random]